-Savings are defined as the part of consumer’s disposable income which is not used for current consumption, rather kept aside for future use.
-It is made to meet the unexpected situations or emergency requirements.
+Savings are defined as the part of a consumer’s disposable income which is not used for current consumption, but rather kept aside for future use.
+It is made to meet unexpected situations or emergency requirements.
 It makes a person financially strong and secure.
 There are several ways through which a person can save money like, accumulating it in the form of cash holdings, or depositing it into the savings account, pension account or in any investment fund.

 Definition of Investment